Vincent Munier

 Vincent Munier (born 14 April 1976) is a French wildlife photographer and documentary filmmaker.
 Among his most notable works are his photographs of arctic wolves and snow leopards.
 He co-directed a film about snow leopards, The Velvet Queen (2021), which received the César Award for Best Documentary Film.

 Life and work

 Vincent Munier was born on 14 April 1976 in Épinal in Vosges, northeastern France.
 He began to photograph animals in the Vosges forests and mountains at the age of twelve, aided by his father.
-He went on to become a professional wildlife photographer.
+Upon graduation from high school, he dedicated himself to wildlife photography and started traveling in remote corners of the world chasing wild nature.
+For several months, he followed a flock of cranes in their migration journey.
+This experience resulted in his first book, Le Ballet des grues, published in 1999.
+As an inspiration to his work, he referred to Michio Hoshino and Jim Brandenburg.